 “The Lord, who is rich in mercy, and

-ever willing to answer the consistent prayer of the humble,
+willing to answer the consistent prayer of the humble,

-after we had called upon Him in a fervent manner,
+after we had called upon

 aside from the abodes of men,

-condescended to manifest to us His will.
+to us His will.

 On a sudden, as from the midst of eternity,

-the voice of the Redeemer spake peace to us,
+Redeemer spake peace to us,

-while the veil was parted and the angel of God came down clothed with glory,
+while the veil was parted and the angel of God came

 and delivered the anxiously looked for message,

-and the keys of the Gospel of repentance.
+the keys of the Gospel of repentance.

-What joy! what wonder! what amazement!
+What joy! what wonder! what amazement!”

 Before the “what” comes the “who.”
 I typically list spouse, each child , parents, extended family, community, and all others.
 I once attended a class where the teacher taught that if I am not at the head of the list, then I cannot be of much assistance to others.
 Of course scripture teaches us to first love God with all our heart, might, mind, and strength, and secondly to love our neighbor as ourself.
 Once you chose who, then you can focus on what.